-Passionate experts are constant learners.
+Passionate experts are constant learners

-For micro-influencers, trust is the ultimate asset.
+For experts, trust is the ultimate asset.
 That's why members of this key audience are more likely to establish their own perspectives than source recommendations from friends and family.
-While 26% of the general population becomes aware of brands through friends and family, only 15% of micro-influencers find out about brands in this way.
-This stat suggests that unlike consumers who merely pass information from person to person, micro-influencers actively seek their own sources of information.
+While 26% of the general population becomes aware of brands through friends and family, only 15% of experts find out about brands in this way.
+This stat suggests that, unlike consumers who merely pass information from person to person, experts actively seek their own sources of information.